This post may contain affiliate links. Please see our disclosure policy.

 Lemon Zest in Sugar

-Prepare a water bath canner, jars, lids, and rings before beginning.
-The canner should be preheated for hot pack, and it should be simmering at around 180 to 190 F when the jars are loaded.
+Prepare a water bath canner, jars, lids, and rings before you begin.
+The canner should be preheated for a hot pack and simmering at around 180 to 190 degrees F when the jars go in.
+Lemonade and concentrate can both be canned in half pints, pints, or quarts.

 canning lemonade